Date of birth: 1940

 The strike dragged on for another three weeks, seriously straining the strikers’ livelihood and weakening their resolve.
 It was then that the many private contributions made by the strikers’ wives became most apparent.
 Besides their traditional contributions as homemakers, wage-earning women became the “breadwinners” during the length of this strike, some taking waged work in Canada for the first time.
 According to Irvine, one of the reasons holding up a settlement with the employers were the amount of money they owed for past grievances.
 Many commercial workers began breaking rank and voted to return to work, against the wishes of its union leaders.
 This weakened the industry-wide threat of a general strike, which the Toronto Building Trades Council tried to salvage by running sympathy strikes in various sectors.
 In response, contractors filed court injunctions against the leaders of these illegal work stoppages, especially Gallagher’s Local 183.
 Meanwhile, in an effort to re-gain the upper hand, Irvine and Harold Weller, of the Wood, Wire, and Metal Lathers union, travelled to Miami to meet with Jimmy Hoffa, the infamous leader of the International Teamsters’.
 On July 6, the Scotsman convinced Hoffa to order Toronto’s Local 230, which represented cement-truck drivers, to not cross the picket lines.

 Then suddenly, on July 15, Irvine and Zanini announced the end of the strike.
 This came as a surprise to the workers, who were not consulted on this decision, as the democratic principles of labour unionism demanded.
 Gathered in a “victory rally” at the Lansdowne Theatre the next day, the workers initially reacted to the news with ambivalence.
 Their gains since Frost’s initial offer were not clear, especially when considering the sacrifices that their families had made.
-After the initial hesitation, the 2,500 workers in the theatre finally erupted in cheers and carried Zanini and Irvine on their shoulders.
-After all, one-third of residential construction contractors had signed collective agreements, with the labourers winning a $2 increase in hourly wage and the bricklayers $3.05.
-Italians, in particular, had also developed greater collective consciousness, political leverage, and civic pride, along with increased respect from their fellow Torontonians.
-The strike also confirmed the permanence of the new residential construction locals and introduced a new cast of immigrant union leaders of proven skill and influence.
-Still, the division of the construction labour movement into different trades and sectors, leading to discrepancies in wages, benefits, safety standards, and work hours, would generate rivalries, jurisdictional battles, and incentivize raiding across unions.
-The absence of a single big union that could bargain for equal standards across the industry would continue to limit their leverage and scope.
+Other than the public inquiry, the only other gains were the reaffirmation of the Bricklayers’ Local 40’s previous agreement with the contractors and a Memorandum of Understanding with the other Brandon unions.
+After the initial hesitation, the 2,500 workers in the theatre finally erupted in cheers and carried Zanini and Irvine on their shoulders, happy that the strike was finally over.

 Stefanini would split his sentence between Don Jail and the Guelph Reformatory.
 At the first, he was nearly assaulted by another inmate until a fellow Italian intervened and ordered that Stefanini be left alone.
 This man was Johnny Papalia, the leader of one of the most notorious Italian-Canadian organized crime families in Hamilton, who recognized Stefanini from the Toronto Telegram’s news story about his sentence.
 Later, in Guelph, Stefanini was nearly stabbed by a group of seasoned inmates who tried to steal his prison uniform.
 This terrifying experience would leave a lasting impression on Stefanini.
 It also made him even more disdainful of Zanini and Irvine, whose aggressive tactics had cost Stefanini three months of his youth “for absolutely nothing.”